smart48/larak8/README.md

 Deploy the Ingress controller using an example: `kubectl create deployment web --image=gcr.io/google-samples/hello-app:1.0`

+### Local Persistent Volume

+to use the storage for local testing apply the one in local directory `kubectl apply -f local/pvc.yml`

+and to check it has been created and is running we can use `kubectl get pv` and to delete all (dangerous) use `kubectl delete pvc --all`

+*Notes on Persistent volume and testing still needed*
 ### Local Deployments
 ```
 kubectl apply -f local/deployment.yml